What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 When breathing, our nose moisturizes and warms the air, so when it enters our lungs, it matches our body’s moisture and warmth levels.
 In winter, when the air is dry and cool, increased airflow during CPAP therapy can overwhelm your body's ability to humidify the air, which leads to very dry airways.

 Humidity levels should typically be set such that they are highest in the winter, lowest in the summer, and somewhere in the middle in the fall and springtime.
-It is recommended by CPAP manufacturers that you use distilled water in your humidifier to avoid the build-up of mineral deposits.
+It is recommended by CPAP manufacturers that you use distilled water in your CPAP humidifier chamber to avoid the build-up of mineral deposits.
 Use bottled water instead if you don't have access to distilled water.
-During winter, some models will allow you to preheat water chambers before use.
+Some CPAP machines with humidifiers allow you to preheat the water chamber before use during colder months, ensuring warmer, more comfortable air.

 CPAP Humidifier Settings In Summer